craffel/craffel.github.io/blog/src/content/residency.rst

 Specifically, I'd normally spend an hour or two each morning reading papers, then I'd spend the day writing code to run experiments.
 From time to time, I'd attend talks by Brain researchers or people visiting.
 I had various people serving as my "advisor", who I'd report my research progress to and bounce ideas off of.
-And, of course, around paper deadlines I'd often be trying to cram my experimental results into the page limit for some conference or another.
+And, as usual, around paper deadlines I'd often be trying to cram my experimental results into the page limit for some conference or another.

 Of course, there have been some substantial differences too, mostly stemming from the fact that Brain is a very large research lab (hundreds of people), whereas most academic labs are considerably smaller.
 What this means in practice is that if you have a question about some specific research topic, there's probably someone at Brain who has worked on it, or more concretely if you're reading some random recent machine learning paper there's a good chance one of the authors is sitting within a few hundred feet from you.
-Also, it makes for a lot more collaboration opportunities - maybe too many!
+Also, it makes for many more opportunities for collaboration - maybe too many!
 I had never had to turn down/put off working on promising research with smart people before coming to Brain.

 Another significant difference is that you have a pretty crazy amount of computation at your disposal.